 I am a PhD candidate in philosophy at the University of Pennsylvania.
 Prior to my doctoral studies, I received a B.A. in Philosophy and Humanities from Villanova University (2014) and completed the post-baccalaureate program in Classical Studies at the University of Pennsylvania (2015).
 I was also a visiting student in Classical Philosophy at Blackfriars Hall, University of Oxford (2013).

-My primary area of research is ancient philosophy.
-I have a particular interest in the ancient ethical tradition, especially Greek & Roman Stoicism.
-My research on the latter has fostered a burgeoning interest in Cicero’s reception and transmission of Hellenistic philosophy.
-I also actively pursue topics contemporary moral philosophy, intellectual history, and logic.
+My primary area of research is ancient philosophy, and I have a particular interest in the ancient ethical tradition (esp.
+Stoicism).
+I also actively pursue topics in contemporary moral philosophy (esp. metaethics, moral psychology, and applied ethics), history of modern philosophy, and logic.

-Part and parcel of my academic research is the idea that philosophy has been, from its inception, a public practice.
+Part and parcel of my academic research is the age-old idea that philosophy is a public and universal phenomenon.
 To that end, I strive to create spaces for philosophical thinking for folks of all ages in the Philadelphia community by facilitating activities ranging from after-school philosophy club to ethics bowl.
 More information about Penn’s Project for Philosophy for the Young (P4Y) can be found here.

 I can be reached at email@example.com.